TheodoreEhrenborg/tiny_stories_sae/docs/src/making_it_sparse.md

 ## Theory for how LLMs might think

-Under some plausible assumptions

-(see Anthropic's previous work here TODO for a longer explanation)
+(See Anthropic's previous work [here](https://transformer-circuits.pub/2022/toy_model/index.html) for a longer explanation.)

 Assumption 1: The LLM processes information in a sparse way.
 That is, it knows about thousands of human-understandable topics, but